Quickstart

 4. A domain: With a DOMAIN variable defined, traefik will expose and validate SSL on this endpoints externally using the prefix shown in the first running section

 5. An email: This is simply the email address used when registering an account with an ACME certificate authority like Let’s Encrypt.
-We use this env variable to request SSL ACME certificate during traefik HTTPS validation.
+We use this env variable to request SSL ACME certificate during traefik HTTPS validationarrow-up-right.

 3. Configure Grafana